digo4/Clinical-Genomics/README.md

 ```

 ### 3. Alignment Post-Processing:
 After aligning your sequencing reads to a reference genome using BWA, there are several post-processing steps you may want to perform to analyze and manipulate the alignment results.
+For this purpose, we will be utilising the [Picard](https://broadinstitute.github.io/picard/) tool.
+Picard is a collection of command-line tools for manipulating high-throughput sequencing (HTS) data files, such as SAM and BAM files.
+These tools are developed by the Broad Institute and are widely used in genomics and bioinformatics workflows.
+Picard tools are often employed for quality control, data preprocessing, and various manipulations of sequence data.
 Here are some common post-processing steps:
-       - 3.1 Adding one or more read groups to your SAM file:
+- **3.1 Adding one or more read groups to your SAM file:**
-       - 3.2 SAM to BAM conversion:
+- **3.2 SAM to BAM conversion:**
-       - 3.3 Sorting BAM file:
+- **3.3 Sorting BAM file:**
-       - 3.4 Marking (and optionally deleting) duplicates:
+- **3.4 Marking (and optionally deleting) duplicates:**

 ### 4. Base Quality score recalibration (not mandatory, but highly recommended) :
 ### 5. Variant Calling:
 ### 6. Variant Filtering:
-       - 6.1 Splitting variants into SNPs and INDELs
+- **6.1 Splitting variants into SNPs and INDELs:**
-       - 6.2 Variant Quality Score Recalibration-
+- **6.2 Variant Quality Score Recalibration:**
-       - 6.3 Hard Filtering Variants-
+- **6.3 Hard Filtering Variants:**
 ### 7. Variant Annotation:
 ### 8. Clinical Interpretation: